-The Board's policy is that the majority of Directors shall be independent, non-executive directors at a time when the size of the Company and its activities warrant such a structure.
+The Board's policy is that the majority of Directors shall be independent, non-executive directors.
 This will ensure that all Board discussions have the benefit of outside views and experiences and the majority of Directors will be free of any interests or influences that could interfere with the Director's ability to act in the best interests of the Company.

 The Company reviews the composition of the Board whenever a new Director is to be appointed to ensure a diverse and necessary range of skills, experience and expertise is developed and maintained.
 The Remuneration and Nomination Committee identifies and short-lists candidates with appropriate skills and experience, taking advice from independent consultants where appropriate.

 The Company undertakes substantial background checks of a shortlisted candidates, including determination of whether the selected candidate is a Fit and Proper Person under the Narcotic Drugs Act 1967.
 Directors are initially appointed by the full Board, subject to Office of Drug Control approval and election by shareholders at the next Annual General Meeting.
 The Company's constitution provides that the number of Directors shall not be less than three.